MFaiqKhan/sweepjudge/README.md

 -----------------|||||||||------------------

 Layman Terms :

 Current karma (today):
-• Every time an agent finishes a task it directly calls “add karma( ±Δ )” with a hard-coded value (e.g., +3 for a good summary, –1 for an error).
+• Every time an agent finishes a task it directly calls "add karma( ±Δ )" with a hard-coded value (e.g., +3 for a good summary, –1 for an error).
 • Those deltas are appended as rows in one Postgres table.
-• An agent’s reputation score is simply SUM( delta ).
+• An agent's reputation score is simply SUM( delta ).
 • When the scheduler must pick a worker, it just chooses the candidate with the largest sum.
 In short: one global score, fixed rewards, no penalties for slowness or waste, no specialization, no decay, no peer feedback—just a straightforward leaderboard.

 Next-planned karma (deep economy):
 • Dynamic rewards: Δ = (Base reward × quality score) – (time & resource penalties).
 A ReviewerAgent supplies the quality score.
-• Scoped reputation: agents hold separate karma balances per topic or skill tag (e.g., “#peft”, “#summarization”) in addition to their global total.
+• Scoped reputation: agents hold separate karma balances per topic or skill tag (e.g., "#peft", "#summarization") in addition to their global total.
 Scheduler matches tasks to the highest karma in the relevant scope, not just the overall leader.
-• Peer review & staking: agents can up-/down-vote the previous agent’s output and must stake a portion of their own karma before accepting high-value tasks; failure burns the stake.
+• Peer review & staking: agents can up-/down-vote the previous agent's output and must stake a portion of their own karma before accepting high-value tasks; failure burns the stake.
 • Temporal dynamics: karma decays slowly every day, and scores for new agents change more dramatically (high volatility) so newcomers can rise fast.
 Together these additions turn the leaderboard into a living trust economy where quality, efficiency, specialization, community validation, and continued participation all shape which agent gets the next job.